leanprover-community/lean4-metaprogramming-book/md/expressions.md

 end Playground
 ```

-We can represent any Lean term using the above definition.
-Multiple arguments are done using _partial application_:
-`f x y ↝ app (app f x) y`.

 What is each of these constructors doing?

 - `bvar` is a __bound variable__.
 For example, the `x` in `fun x => x + 2` or